-Only stockholders of record at the close of business on April 26, 2024 (the "Record Date") will be entitled to vote at the Annual Meeting.
-On the Record Date, there were 490,108,966 shares of Class A common stock and 82,452,748 shares of Class B common stock outstanding and entitled to vote (together, the "common stock").
+Only stockholders of record at the close of business on April 29, 2025 (the "Record Date") will be entitled to vote at the Annual Meeting.
+On the Record Date, there were 457,414,457 shares of Class A common stock and 77,452,748 shares of Class B common stock outstanding and entitled to vote (together, the "common stock").
 Each holder of Class A common stock will have the right to one vote per share of Class A common stock and each holder of Class B common stock will have the right to 35 votes per share of Class B common stock.
 The holders of shares of common stock will vote together as a single class on all matters submitted to a vote at the Annual Meeting.
-For instructions on how to attend the Annual Meeting, please see the instructions at www.virtualshareholdermeeting.com/PATH2024 and on page 2 of this Proxy Statement
+For instructions on how to attend the Annual Meeting, please see the instructions at www.virtualshareholdermeeting.com/PATH2025 and in this Proxy Statement.

 In this Proxy Statement, we refer to UiPath, Inc. as "UiPath," the "Company," "we," or "us" and the board of directors of UiPath as "our board" or "our board of directors."
-References to fiscal years 2024, 2023, and 2022 in this Proxy Statement refer to our fiscal years ended January 31, 2024, 2023, and 2022, respectively.
-References to fiscal year 2025 refer to our fiscal year ending January 31, 2025.
-The Annual Report, which contains consolidated financial statements as of and for the fiscal year ended January 31, 2024, accompanies this Proxy Statement.
+References to fiscal years 2025, 2024, and 2023 in this Proxy Statement refer to our fiscal years ended January 31, 2025, 2024, and 2023, respectively.
+References to fiscal year 2026 refer to our fiscal year ending January 31, 2026.
+The Annual Report, which contains consolidated financial statements as of and for the fiscal year ended January 31, 2025, accompanies this Proxy Statement.
 You also may obtain a copy of the Annual Report without charge by emailing investor.relations@uipath.com.
-Information contained on, or that can be accessed through, our website is not incorporated by reference into this proxy statement, and you should not consider information on our website to be part of this proxy statement.
+Information contained on, or that can be accessed through, our website is not incorporated by reference into this Proxy Statement, and you should not consider information on our website to be part of this Proxy Statement.